mgao6767/mingze-gao/docs/posts/firm-historical-headquarter-state-from-10k/index.md

 | 2018 | 107                 | 4847        | 2.21                  |

 Moreover, 2,947 out of the 17,221 firms, or about 17% firms changed their headquarter state in the merged sample.
 This is by no means a small number that can be ignored.
 So, whenever possible, you should try to use the historical information from past SEC filings' metadata.

+!!! warning
+    Note that there're some apparent mistakes in the headquarter state identified from the 10K/Q filings.
+You may want to use Compustat/CRSP if needed.